Prolonged chronic disease has many characteristics of personal loss, so the use of the Kübler - Ross model is very appropriate.

 Kübler Ross's psychological model for patients that do not face a life-threatening condition.
 (The majority of patients.)

-The five stages are Denial, Anger, Bargaining (Only applicable in life-threatening situations), Depression, Acceptance.
+The five stages are Denial, Anger, Bargaining (Only applicable in life-threatening situations), Depression, and Acceptance.

 - Initially, the Kübler-Ross model was only concerned with the stages of death and dying.
 Kübler Ross's model was later expanded to include any form of personal loss.
-There is no doubt in my mind that long-term chronic disease has properties of grief and loss.
+There is no doubt that long-term chronic disease has properties of grief and loss.

-- From my experience, what prevents making lifestyle changes are usually: Denial, Anger, and Depression.
+- From my experience, what prevents making lifestyle changes is denial, Anger, and Depression.

 - Reaching acceptance as fast as possible is essential for elevating the spirit and gaining needed energy.